Chinese Imperial Officials guān huàn

 By the Tang dynasty the last vestiges of the old feudal system had gone.
 The aristocracy consisted of the large imperial family who ruled over vast estates.
 It had nine levels of nobility with the top three reserved for the royal family (1st class prince or king ( wáng); 2nd class prince or king and 3rd class duke).
 The salary for each grade was fixed to the tax due for a number of families (10,000 families for the top grade; 300 for the lowest).
 The Emperor could appoint ordinary people to the bottom six grades as a reward for service.

 The nine levels of nobility were mirrored by nine levels of civil administration ( jiǔ pǐn), appointed on merit.
 The founding Tang Emperor Taizong set up a re-invigorated examination system to root out patronage and nepotism.
 Such posts were much sought after as both the aristocracy and senior officials were exempt from taxation.
 Officials had little local power and independence, it was a very centralized system and is aptly described as numerous villages ruled by the Emperor - a very flat power pyramid.
-Some emperors took it upon themselves to select candidates for even junior positions far away.
+Some emperors took it upon themselves to appoint officials for even junior positions far away.

 The Emperor met with a Council of State every day usually in the early morning to discuss matters of the day.
 There was also a Cabinet or Inner Chancery.
 Beneath these two bodies were six ministries (civil service, revenue, rites, defense, justice and public works).